 Primary supervisorHao Wang

-Programming skills in Python or R (required); Data Analysis and/or Machine Learning (preferred).
+Programming skills in Python (required); Machine Learning and deep learning in particular (preferred); time series data (preferred).